bitcoin/bitcoin/test/functional/README.md

 #### Comptool

-- Comptool is a Testing framework for writing tests that compare the block/tx acceptance behavior of a bitcoind against 1 or more other bitcoind instances.
+- Comptool is a Testing framework for writing tests that compare the block/tx acceptance behavior of a litecoind against 1 or more other litecoind instances.
 It should not be used to write static tests with known outcomes, since that type of test is easier to write and maintain using the standard BitcoinTestFramework.

 - Set the `num_nodes` variable (defined in `ComparisonTestFramework`) to start up 1 or more nodes.
-If using 1 node, then `--testbinary` can be used as a command line option to change the bitcoind binary used by the test.
-If using 2 or more nodes, then `--refbinary` can be optionally used to change the bitcoind that will be used on nodes 2 and up.
+If using 1 node, then `--testbinary` can be used as a command line option to change the litecoind binary used by the test.
+If using 2 or more nodes, then `--refbinary` can be optionally used to change the litecoind that will be used on nodes 2 and up.

 - Implement a (generator) function called `get_tests()` which yields `TestInstance`s.